EvenAR/node-simconnect/README.md

 ```

 **Example**:
 This will receive info about all aircraft within a 10 km radius.
-The callback will one time for each identified aircraft.
+The callback will run one time for each identified aircraft.
 ```javascript
 simConnect.requestDataOnSimObjectType([
     ["ATC MODEL",null,simConnect.datatype.STRINGV],